Sarson Ka Saag Recipe | Learn how to make Sarson ka Saag with winter greens like Mustard Greens, Spinach and Fenugreek Leaves

 - For vegan recipe, avoid ghee and butter.

-Aloo Gobhi and gajar ki subzi is another veggie that goes well the saag.
+Aloo Gobhi and gajar ki subzi which is a variation of Aloo Gobhi recipe, is another veggie that goes well the saag.
 The thali of saag, aloo gobhi with makkai Ki roti and curd/yogurt is a perfect winter Punjabi meal!!

 Click here on how to make ‘Makkai Ki Roti‘ recipe.